-Our objective this quarter is to:
+Our objective this quarter was to:

 Make providing an effortless customer experience a habit for each application engineer by consistently honoring our guiding principles and definitions of success while maintaining healthy work habits.